Frequently Asked Questions

 Dr. Bera-Miller's team members, as well as colleagues she refers to in the broader community, are extremely effective in helping people strengthen their pillars of health.
 While she as a Functional/Integrative Medicine physician has been trained in supporting patients in these realms it is much more cost-effective for patients to work mostly with non physician providers for this.

-The new Blossom Group, to meet twice monthly, will also provide wonderful learning and support in a group and cost effective manner.
+The new Blossom Group, an educational/peer support group which we aim to hold at least twice per year, also provides wonderful learning and support in a group and cost effective manner.
+Dr. Bera-Miller intends to also hold some day-long workshops beginning in 2019.

 That is the reason why Dr. Bera-Miller has her team, to support patients in optimizing these pillars in their life towards optimal health.

-Dr. Bera-Miller's current team includes a Functional Medicine Nutritionist (Susan Blanc), a Licensed Acupuncturist (Benjamin Dierauf), an Ayurvedic/Homeopathic practitioner (Rashana Sharma),and a Therapeutic Touch practitioner (Andrea Willoughby).
+Dr. Bera-Miller's current team includes a Functional Medicine Nutritionist (Susan Blanc), a Licensed Acupuncturist (Benjamin Dierauf), a naturopathic-type practitioner (Rashana Sharma who trained as a physician in India at Delhi University), and a Therapeutic Touch practitioner (Andrea Willoughby).
 Our Office Manager is Nila Santos, who has training and experience as a nurse and also in banking/customer service.
 Our New Patient Coordinator is Sue Benke and Sue also coordinates our support group called "Blossom."

 What happens at the first visit?